wwalc/insertpre/README.md

 That's all.
 "InsertPre" button will appear on the editor toolbar and will be ready to use.

-3. Optionally, you may specify which class should be added to the <pre> element:
+3. Optionally, you may specify which class should be added to the &lt;pre&gt; element:

         CKEDITOR.config.insertpre_class = 'prettyprint';

-   As well as specify how the <pre> tag should be rendered inside CKEditor:
+   As well as specify how the &lt;pre&gt; tag should be rendered inside CKEditor:

 		CKEDITOR.config.insertpre_style = 'background-color:#F8F8F8;border:1px solid #DDD;padding:10px;';